CNSP-Workshop/CNSP-resources/docs/authorPage.rst

 `Giovanni Di Liberto, PhD <https://diliberg.net>`_. |br| Founder and Co-ordinator of the CNSP initiative.
 Co-ordinator of the CNSP workshops in 2021-22.

 Aaron Nidiffer, PhD. |br| Founder of the CNSP initiative.
+Co-ordinator of the CNSP workshop in 2023.
 Organiser of the CNSP workshops in 2021-22.

 Mick J. Crosse, PhD. |br| Founder of the CNSP initiative.
 Organiser of the CNSP workshops in 2021-23.